Hey! You’ve got a mail

 Speaking from personal experience (I am sure you all must have experienced this), just promotional emails become irritating at a point.
 If you’re constantly nagging your target audience with promotional emails, you’ll definitely see an increase in the unsubscribe rate.
 Try not to do it, instead mix a bit of informative mail along with the promotional ones.
 This way, you would establish a long-lasting relationship with your audience and the subscriber rate will increase.

 This is a basic psychological thing!
 No one would be interested in reading about your product frequently.
 Try being subtle, try being informative and you’ll see the change!

 Read More: What Do Copywriters Do? – It is More Than Just Writing

 What is the best time to send emails?
 Why is time so crucial?

 Well, there’s no particular time that I’d say is the best for sending emails.
 Time depends on the type of subscribers you have.
-To find the right time you will have to analyse past engagement details and come up with the time you think had the most engagement.
-Time plays a crucial role as the ultimate aim of the sender is to make the subscriber read what’s in it, this will happen only if the subscriber is free or has a keen interest in it.
+To find the right time, analyse past engagement details and come up with the time you think had the most engagement.
+Time plays a crucial role, as the ultimate aim of the sender is to make the subscriber read what’s in it.
+This will happen only if the subscriber is free or has a keen interest in it.
 Check your analytics and see on which days the engagement was higher and choose the days accordingly.
-Don’t shower your subscribers with a lot of emails, it might become irritating after a while and you’ll experience a downfall in engagement.
+Don’t shower your subscribers with a lot of emails.
+It might become irritating after a while and you’ll experience a downfall in engagement.
 Make a plan and decide the frequency (you can also ask your subscribers directly).